nainisha-b/slash/README.md

 4. Logout feature
 5. Enchancement of the UI
 6. Test cases for Front-end and improved the test cases of the back-end.

+Features to slash in Phase-II:

+1. A web interface for users to interact with the application in a more personalised way.
+2. Substituted web scraping with website product APIs for enhanced efficiency and speed.
+3. Added a new e-commerce website [Home Depot](https://www.homedepot.com/)
+4. Added the reviews section where users can see review of the product on respective e-commerce website.

 ## :page_facing_up: Why